tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

 Thats it for the user creation!
 Next we want to prepare a couple other resources in AWS.

-## 3: Create S3 bucket to store deployment artifacts
+## Create a S3 bucket to store deployment artifacts
 We are going to store our deployment artifact in S3 so we can easily deploy it to Elastic Beanstalk.
 Let's create that bucket now.

 In your AWS Console, navigate to S3.
 Click the *Create bucket* button.